cds-snc/forms-api/docs/_pages/en/monitoring.md

 API throttling allows us to manage high API traffic and helps maintain the system’s stability.
 This helps avoid overloading situations where too many requests are processed simultaneously.

-The limit for API requests from one form is **500 requests per minute**.
+The limit for API requests from one form is **500 requests per minute** by default.
 Should you happen to exceed the limit, you will get a <code>RateLimitError</code>.
 You may either wait and try again, or request a higher limit for your form.
-If you require an API request rate increase, [contact Support](https://forms-formulaires.alpha.canada.ca/en/support).
+If you require an API request rate increase, please [contact Support](https://forms-formulaires.alpha.canada.ca/en/support) and we'll be able to increase the limit to 1000 requests per minute for a period of time.

 You can see additional information in the headers included as part of the API response:
 - <code>X-RateLimit-Limit</code>: the current limit of API requests for your form per 60 seconds